Amart85/dp-090-databricks-ml/Instructions/Labs/05a-hyperparameter-tuning.md

    - `https://github.com/MicrosoftLearning/dp-090-databricks-ml/raw/master/03%20-%20Managing%20Experiments%20and%20Models.dbc`
    - `https://github.com/MicrosoftLearning/dp-090-databricks-ml/raw/master/04%20-%20Integrating%20Azure%20Databricks%20and%20Azure%20Machine%20Learning.dbc`

+## Explore automated MLflow hyperparameter tuning

+In this exercise, you will discover how to use automated MLflow for hyperparameter tuning.

+1. In the **05 - Extra exercises** folder in your workspace, open the **1.0 Automated MLflow Hyperparameter Tuning** notebook.

+1. In the top left dropdown menu, choose your cluster to attach your notebook to that cluster. *(Alternatively, you will be prompted to attach a cluster when running the first cell in an unattached notebook).*

+1. Read the notes in the notebook, running each code cell in turn.

-## Explore Azure Databricks
+## Explore

-In this exercise, you will discover the Azure Databricks environment.
+In this exercise, you will discover how to use automated MLflow for hyperparameter tuning.

-1. In the **05 - Extra exercises** folder in your workspace, open the **Getting Started with Azure Databricks** notebook.
+1. In the **05 - Extra exercises** folder in your workspace, open the **1.0 Automated MLflow Hyperparameter Tuning** notebook.

 1. In the top left dropdown menu, choose your cluster to attach your notebook to that cluster. *(Alternatively, you will be prompted to attach a cluster when running the first cell in an unattached notebook).*